Use subtitles and captioning on Apple TV

 Note: When VoiceOver is turned on, this action instead turns audio descriptions on or off.
 See Use VoiceOver on Apple TV.

 In Settings on Apple TV, go to General > Accessibility > Subtitles and Captioning > Style.

 Choose an existing caption style, or create a new style based on your choice of:

-Note: If you connect a Braille display to Apple TV, it will continuously print the captions and subtitles of a TV programme or film when captions or subtitles are turned on.
+Note: If you connect a Braille display to Apple TV, it will continuously print captions and subtitles of a TV show or movie when captions or subtitles are turned on.